zencart/documentation/content/user/upgrading/upgrading.md

     -Each time it completes it will recheck the boxes left to go.
     -Continue in this method until all boxes are unchecked.
 11. If you find you have issues, you are not hurting anything and can always start over without damage to your existing shop and live database.

-Reminder:  Read the [/docs/2.readme_how_to_upgrade.html](https://www.zen-cart.com/docs/2.readme_how_to_upgrade.html) document for step-by-step details and information on tools to help in the process.

 ### QUESTION: "Why is this process so long?"